esabaliauskaite/task-timer/README.md

 # Task Timer

-Task timer is a react project where user add new task, start, pause and stop the task.\
+This Task timer is a React project where user adds new tasks and start, pause, stops the task.\
-This is a first try working with React to learn about it and improve my current skills.\
+This is a first project working with React to learn and improve my React and front-end skills.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation